chirathlv/Fraud-Detection-with-ML/README.md

 ## Model Training

 Before trainig the data, split the data into 60% for Training and 40% for Testing.
 Then, feed the training data into the Machine Learning Algorithms.
-Next, validate the predctions against metrics and imporve further by tuning hyper-parameters
+Next, validate the predctions against metrics and imporve further by tuning hyper-parameters.
+This is an iterative process which continues until model train well enough reducing the cost while increasing the accuracy.
+Since it is a Fraud detection use cases in financial domain, further forcus on reducing False Negatives as opposed to purely rely on accuracy.

     1. Logistic Regression